luna7111/inception/README.md

 ### Virtual Machines vs Docker

 A virtual machine is a program that emulates hardware's ability to execute an operative system.
-This is nice to run a hole operative system isolated from the hosdt but it is also resource heavy.
+This is nice to run a hole operative system isolated from the host but it is also resource heavy.
 Docker containers share the linux kernel with the host machine and only installs and runs the neccesary resources to run their service.
-Containers provide portability and isolation while remainin reasonably light compared to virtual machines.
+Containers provide portability and isolation while remaining reasonably light compared to virtual machines.

 ### Secrets vs Environment Variables